 For resources on developing your brand story, check out:

-How to Create an Authentic Brand Story That Actually Improves Trust (Neil Patel)
+- How to Create an Authentic Brand Story That Actually Improves Trust (Neil Patel)

-Tell Your Brand’s Story — The Beginner’s Guide to Online Marketing (Quick Sprout)
+- Tell Your Brand’s Story — The Beginner’s Guide to Online Marketing (Quick Sprout)

-There’s an Art to Telling Your Brand’s Story: 4 Ways to Get It Right (Entrepreneur)
+- There’s an Art to Telling Your Brand’s Story: 4 Ways to Get It Right (Entrepreneur)

 You can’t create consistent, high-quality content if you don’t have documented style guidelines to follow.
-These should cover everything from your company’s preferences on issues like grammar and punctuation to the use of words and phrases, naming conventions, terminology, and your company’s unique brand voice.
+These should cover everything from your company’s preferences on issues like grammar and punctuation to the use of terminology, naming conventions, terminology, and your company’s unique brand voice.
 To create effective blog posts, case studies, social media content, e-books, and long-form content, you need it to be well-written and absolutely consistent.
 That makes a style guide a must-have part of your strategy.

 For resources on creating style guidelines, check out:

-6 Steps to Creating Your Content Marketing Style Guide (Content Marketing Institute)
+- 6 Steps to Creating Your Content Marketing Style Guide (Content Marketing Institute)

-Creating a Successful Style Guide for Your Brand (Help Scout)
+- Creating a Successful Style Guide for Your Brand (Help Scout)

-Building a Visual Language (Airbnb)
+- Building a Visual Language (Airbnb)

-Content Style Guides: The Guide to Creating Consistent and Engaging Customer Experiences (Acrolinx)
+- Content Style Guides: The Guide to Creating Consistent and Engaging Customer Experiences (Acrolinx)

 Who are you trying to reach?
 If you want your strategy to be effective, you need to identify your exact intended audience.
 And don’t just stop at demographics.
 You also need to understand what drives them.
 What does your target audience care about?
 What are their pain points?
 How do they expect you to communicate with them?
 How can you help them?
 Once you’ve got that down, you can target them more effectively.